 I come from a family of artists; my grandfather was a great artist; my mother's an artist; my uncle is also an artist.
 I was born with asthma.
 My mother got me these great crayons and colored pencils and everything she could as long as she kept me on the couch not exerting my lungs.
 The career chose me.
 I just knew that I could draw these characters and it came natural to me.

-I was the guy in high school that when they wanted a banner done or if they wanted a mural on the wall, they just came and like 'can you please do it' and I was so anti-establishment I didn't want anybody to sort of manipulate the way I was thinking and the way I was creating art I came up with my own sort of a recipe or the way I put things together; ingredients that make a Napoleoni painting - the simple placement of a heart hanging off a branch on a tree that has no leaves that was one of the very first pieces I drew and put out there there was no color it was just a black and white, and that was it.
+I was the guy in high school that when they wanted a banner done or if they wanted a mural on the wall, they just came and asked 'can you please do it' and I was so anti-establishment, I didn't want anybody to manipulate the way I was thinking and the way I was creating art.
+I came up with my own sort of a recipe, or the way I put things together; ingredients that make a Napoleoni painting.
+The simple placement of a heart, hanging off a branch, on a tree that has no leaves; that was one of the very first pieces I drew and put out there.
+There was no color -- it was just a black and white, and that was it.

 Everybody knows the word "cardio," so as soon as the doctor said cardiologist, you know automatically that there's something wrong with your baby's heart.

-My stint at the hospital with her, my wife, and the people that I met there, including the nurses, doctors and everybody, they were just huge sources - those people, I would draw them - I started to just doodle and create little characters and incorporate a heart into them, and either holding and caressing, or the heart in the wagon, because the the grandmother whose grandchild was born without a liver he, is in his little red Radio Flyer wagon and behind her was another wagon with all the things that he needed to make him function.
+My stint at the hospital, with her, my wife, and the people that I met there, including the nurses, doctors and everybody, they were huge sources - those people, I would draw them - I started to doodle and create little characters and incorporate a heart into them, and either holding and caressing, or the heart in the wagon, because the grandmother whose grandchild was born without a liver, he is in his little red Radio Flyer wagon and behind her was another wagon with all the things that he needed to make him function.

 I used him [Marcenivo] to represent myself and how I felt through that process of dealing with my daughter.
 He was the the avenue that I chose to express my frustration with everything happening and basically just get out how I was feeling.

-The heart is always, always, always in every single piece of our work that I create.
-I will never forget what it means to me, where my career has gone, because of my daughter, but I want people to understand and not forget that she played a huge part and where I am today
+The heart is always, always, always in every single piece of the work that I create.
+I will never forget what it means to me, where my career has gone, because of my daughter, but I want people to understand and not forget that she played a huge part and where I am today.

 When I look at something, I like to fall in love with it.
 I like for that painting to make my guts feel funny.
-I like for that painting to remind me of something or someone, whether it be good or bad, I want that emotional attachment to that thing hanging on my wall, so every day, when I walk by it, it gives me that feeling it makes me think, oh I'm so glad I bought that piece of artwork.
-I love the way it makes me feel - that reminds me of this person, and for me, I hear that from the people that stand in line, and talk to me.
+I like for that painting to remind me of something or someone, whether it be good or bad, I want that emotional attachment to that thing hanging on my wall, so every day, when I walk by it, it gives me that feeling - it makes me think, "Oh I'm so glad I bought that piece of artwork."
+I love the way it makes me feel - that reminds me of this person.
+I hear that from the people that stand in line and talk to me.

-There isn't a single person that I have met over the past two and a half, almost three years, that does not share something with me on why they purchased that piece, and that's the part to me, about everything that's happened so far, there I completely adore.
+There isn't a single person that I have met over the past three years, that does not share something with me on why they purchased that piece, and that's the part to me, about everything that has happened so far, that I completely adore.

 To me the "the stories" and that "sharing / building that bond" with the people that collect my art is the most meaningful thing to me.